 I fell into that trap.
-We had a little extra money many years ago and decided to take some The possibility that something bad will happen. by making a very small investment in a When a company sells its stock to a small group of investors and not the general public..
-When a company sells its stocks to a small group of investors and not the general public, it is called a When a company sells its stock to a small group of investors and not the general public..
+We had a little extra money many years ago and decided to take some risk by making a very small investment in a private placement.
+When a company sells its stocks to a small group of investors and not the general public, it is called a private placement.

 The two choices we were offered were a company that was marketing telemedicine to the Veterans Administration and a barbeque restaurant that was just opening its first locations.
 Our assessment was that the restaurant space was grossly overcrowded and that telemedicine would catch on quickly with the aging population and increases in technology.
 Not understanding that the telemedicine company didn’t actually have any customers or the challenges of getting a contract with the Veterans Administration, we made a very small investment in it.